learn-academy-2020-echo/week-2-assessment-AKFosterDev/interview-questions.md

 1. Why would you use the method super()?

-Your answer: The super() method allows you to pass the methods from the parent down to the child class component and allows the child class component to have the full functionality of the parent class.
+Your answer: The super() method allows you to pass the variables and methods from the parent down to the child class component and allows the child class component to have the full functionality of the parent class.

 Researched answer: super() will call the constructor of its parent class. super() is called inside a react component only if it has a constructor.
 However